Chintanpatel24/grudarin/README.md

 # Grudarin v2.0 — Network Spy & Intelligence Tool

+>[!NOTE]
+>this repo is oly for a experements , for a contribution visits a real one
+>

 Real-time network surveillance with per-device behavioral tracking.
 Captures and extracts intelligence from live network traffic — DNS queries, TLS SNI, HTTP requests, search queries, and more.
 All data sourced directly from packet inspection.